 Take (and make!) the most beautiful souvenir at this natural tie-dyeing workshop in Sausalito.
 Turns out plants aren’t just an excellent source of medicine.
 You can also use them to make natural dyes.

 There’s plenty of freedom, and you can experiment with all the colors you want.
 Auli’s craft follows a sustainable principle, so she uses mostly traditional plants of the region to extract the dyes.
 Acorn, eucalyptus leaves, and coffee berry bush leaves are among the most common.
-Nonetheless, you will have a wide choice of traditional dyes to work with as well.
+Nonetheless, you will also have a wide choice of traditional dyes to work with.

 Bonus: Walking Tour of Historic Tiburon